MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 9. You can then save the segment by clicking on **Save as segment** in the side panel.
 Name the segment and Output entity name as follows and click on **Save.**

 10. The saved segment can then be viewed under the All segments tab and it can be used for downstream processes like any other dynamic segment.
 If you wish to look at the rules that the model learned after saving a segment, you can do so by clicking on Edit in the All segments tab.

 11. We have successfully found segment suggestions based on a measure of interest (LifetimeSpend).
 We also saved a segment which can then be utilized for downstream processes like any other dynamic segment.

-### Discover interesting segments based on a categorical customer attribute or measure of interest
+### Task 2 - Discover segments based on a categorical customer attribute or measure of interest

 1. Under the Suggestions tab, click on Find new suggestions in the top menu to explore segment suggestions based on a different customer attribute or measure.
 Note that, this will replace the existing set of suggestions.